iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > My app has not updated exposure checks since November 27th.
 Is it broken?
 Should I just uninstall?<br> :date: __2020-12-24 05:58:48__

 > No longer working as of November.
 I have reinstalled it twice and it just shows "never checked for exposure."<br> :date: __2020-12-23 21:54:28__

-> The app doesnt do what its suppose to at all unfortunately.<br> :date: __2020-12-23 04:05:02__

-> App is a joke if no one is reporting they have covid.
-Daughter tested postive and i am exposed.
-App never notified me.<br> :date: __2020-12-19 21:14:34__